cloud-utils/domovoi/README.rst

 See `domovoi/examples/state_machine_app.py <domovoi/examples/state_machine_app.py>`_ for a complete example of a Domovoi ``app.py`` using a state machine.

+When creating a Step Functions State Machine driven Domovoi daemon Lambda, the State Machine assumes the same IAM role as the Lambda itself.
+To allow the State Machine to invoke the Lambda, edit the IAM policy (under your app directory, in `.chalice/policy.json`) to include a statement allowing the "lambda:InvokeFunction" action on all resources, or on the ARN of the Lambda itself.

 Configuration: Dead Letter Queues
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 To enable your Lambda function to forward failed invocation notifications to `dead letter queuees